halkyonio/helm-charts/README.md

 $ helm install fruits-app halkyonio/fruits-app --set app.image=quay.io/halkyonio/atomic-fruits:latest --set app.host=XXX
 ```

+By default, the `fruits-app` helm chart will use the database instance that is discovered using the Quarkus ServiceBinding extension (more information in [here](https://quarkus.io/guides/deploying-to-kubernetes#service_binding)).
+To use it, you need to create a secret resource containing the required data to connect to another Postgresql instance.
+Otherwise, if no database is discovered, the `fruits-app` helm chart will use [a Postgresql database](https://artifacthub.io/packages/helm/bitnami/postgresql) provided by Bitnami that is installed along with this Helm chart installation.

+You can disable the installation of the Postgresql database by using `--set db.enabled=false` or configure this database instance by using `--set db.auth.database=<database name>`, `--set db.auth.username=<username>`, or `--set db.auth.database=<password>`.
+You can find the full set of configuration in [here](https://artifacthub.io/packages/helm/bitnami/postgresql?modal=values).

-Note that if you change the chart name to something different of `fruits-app`, for example, to `my-app`, you also need to update the environmental property accordingly, by setting `--set app.envs.DB_SERVICE_NAME=my-app-db`
+> **Important**: Note that if you change the chart name to something different of `fruits-app`, for example, to `my-app`, you also need to update the environmental property accordingly, by setting `--set app.envs.DB_SERVICE_NAME=my-app-db`

+Finally, you can also disable the Service Binding discovery by using `--set app.service-binding.enabled=false`.